Alan-N-Pereira/Pizzetta/README.md

 ## Info

--   The Netflix Clone is a React application inspired from the real Netflix site, which uses React with router and custom hooks on Client side and Firebase in the backend.
--   The project was an effort to recreate the original Netfix site with similar features using React.
--   The Application contains almost similar design and features of the original Netflix site.
--   The site is Bootstraped using create-react-app.
+-   Built the front-end of the website using Next.js, a React-based framework
+-   Designed and implemented the back-end architecture using Redux, a state management library
--   Firebase is used in backend to store Data.
+-   Utilized MongoDB to store and retrieve website data
--   The project uses Styled components which allows you to write css in javascript to design the site.
--   In order to write a new blog post, the user has to register and login.
+-   Integrated PayPal API for payment processing
+-   Developed an admin panel for adding new products to the menu
+-   Ensured the website was responsive and accessible for all users a seamless user experience

 ## Potential Improvements